brettz9/webappfind/atyourcommand/README.md

 # Immediate to-dos

-1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in `execute.js`), **preview and execution**, including for one-off as well as saved commands
-    1. For **setSelectorContext**, pass in argument indicating allowing text selection without needing any element
+1. Execution/Preview
-    1. Fix **overflow** display once settled on command preview
+    1. Fix **overflow** display for command preview (put in textarea with wrap?)

-1. **Hide currently unimplemented features** such as context current value detection and add instead as to-dos.
 1. **Test in Chrome**
 1. Submit to **AMO/Chrome Web Store**

 # Higher priority to-dos (longer)

 1. Review **to-dos in code**
+1. We could allow selectors to check for any children, **not only first child**
 1. **Add separate multiple selects**
     1. Pull-down to choose main selector
     1. Non-hidden nodes (to be tied to self); also allows text box